The RMR Group (NASDAQ:RMR) Releases Q4 2022 Earnings Guidance

 The RMR Group (NASDAQ:RMR – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $0.57-$0.60 for the period, compared to the consensus EPS estimate of $0.50.
+The company provided earnings per share (EPS) guidance of $0.57-$0.60 for the period, compared to the consensus estimate of $0.50.
 The company issued revenue guidance of -.

-The RMR Group (NASDAQ:RMR – Get Rating) last released its quarterly earnings data on Wednesday, May 4th.
-The financial services provider reported $0.39 EPS for the quarter, missing analysts’ consensus estimates of $0.48 by ($0.09).
-The RMR Group had a net margin of 5.20% and a return on equity of 8.32%.
-During the same period in the prior year, the company posted $0.37 earnings per share.
-As a group, analysts anticipate that The RMR Group will post 2.05 earnings per share for the current year.
+The RMR Group (NASDAQ:RMR – Get Rating) last posted its earnings results on Wednesday, May 4th.
+The financial services provider reported $0.39 earnings per share for the quarter, missing the consensus estimate of $0.48 by ($0.09).
+The RMR Group had a return on equity of 8.32% and a net margin of 5.20%.
+During the same period last year, the business earned $0.37 earnings per share.
+Research analysts predict that The RMR Group will post 2.05 earnings per share for the current fiscal year.

-Several analysts have issued reports on RMR shares.
-Morgan Stanley dropped their price objective on The RMR Group from $39.00 to $32.00 and set an equal weight rating on the stock in a research note on Monday, April 25th.
-Zacks Investment Research upgraded The RMR Group from a sell rating to a hold rating in a research note on Tuesday, May 10th.
-StockNews.com upgraded The RMR Group from a buy rating to a strong-buy rating in a research note on Friday, May 13th.
-TheStreet lowered The RMR Group from a b- rating to a c+ rating in a research note on Friday, February 4th.
-Finally, B. Riley increased their target price on The RMR Group from $42.00 to $44.00 in a research note on Friday, May 13th.
-Four investment analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $39.20.
+RMR has been the subject of several recent research reports.
+Morgan Stanley reduced their price target on The RMR Group from $39.00 to $32.00 and set an equal weight rating for the company in a research report on Monday, April 25th.
+StockNews.com upgraded shares of The RMR Group from a buy rating to a strong-buy rating in a research report on Friday, May 13th.
+Royal Bank of Canada reduced their price target on shares of The RMR Group from $36.00 to $32.00 in a research report on Friday.
+B. Riley increased their price target on shares of The RMR Group from $42.00 to $44.00 in a research report on Friday, May 13th.
+Finally, TheStreet lowered shares of The RMR Group from a b- rating to a c+ rating in a research report on Friday, February 4th.
+Four analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, The RMR Group has an average rating of Buy and an average target price of $38.60.

-Large investors have recently made changes to their positions in the stock.
-UBS Group AG raised its position in shares of The RMR Group by 192.8% in the 3rd quarter.
-UBS Group AG now owns 2,026 shares of the financial services provider’s stock worth $68,000 after acquiring an additional 1,334 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its position in shares of The RMR Group by 95.8% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 4,658 shares of the financial services provider’s stock worth $156,000 after acquiring an additional 2,279 shares in the last quarter.
-MetLife Investment Management LLC raised its position in shares of The RMR Group by 58.7% in the 1st quarter.
-MetLife Investment Management LLC now owns 7,468 shares of the financial services provider’s stock worth $232,000 after acquiring an additional 2,762 shares in the last quarter.
-Citigroup Inc. grew its stake in shares of The RMR Group by 23.6% in the 4th quarter.
-Citigroup Inc. now owns 7,474 shares of the financial services provider’s stock valued at $259,000 after buying an additional 1,426 shares during the period.
-Finally, Zebra Capital Management LLC grew its stake in shares of The RMR Group by 22.1% in the 1st quarter.
-Zebra Capital Management LLC now owns 10,152 shares of the financial services provider’s stock valued at $316,000 after buying an additional 1,839 shares during the period.
-42.77% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+UBS Group AG boosted its holdings in The RMR Group by 192.8% during the third quarter.
+UBS Group AG now owns 2,026 shares of the financial services provider’s stock worth $68,000 after purchasing an additional 1,334 shares during the last quarter.
+BNP Paribas Arbitrage SA raised its position in The RMR Group by 95.8% in the third quarter.
+BNP Paribas Arbitrage SA now owns 4,658 shares of the financial services provider’s stock worth $156,000 after acquiring an additional 2,279 shares during the period.
+MetLife Investment Management LLC raised its position in The RMR Group by 58.7% in the first quarter.
+MetLife Investment Management LLC now owns 7,468 shares of the financial services provider’s stock worth $232,000 after acquiring an additional 2,762 shares during the period.
+Citigroup Inc. raised its position in The RMR Group by 23.6% in the fourth quarter.
+Citigroup Inc. now owns 7,474 shares of the financial services provider’s stock worth $259,000 after acquiring an additional 1,426 shares during the period.
+Finally, Deutsche Bank AG raised its position in The RMR Group by 5.4% in the fourth quarter.
+Deutsche Bank AG now owns 9,518 shares of the financial services provider’s stock worth $331,000 after acquiring an additional 491 shares during the period.
+Hedge funds and other institutional investors own 42.77% of the company’s stock.

 The RMR Group Inc, through its subsidiary, The RMR Group LLC, provides business and property management services in the United States.
 The company provides management services to its four publicly traded real estate investment trusts and three real estate operating companies.
 It also provides investment advisory services.